Kelly Masterson: Education and career

 Subsequent to his success with Before the Devil Knows You're Dead, he has worked in several media including stage plays, film and television.
-Masterson's play Edith. about Woodrow and Edith Wilson premiered at the Berkshire Theater Festival in 2012.
-He also collaborated with Korean director Bong Joon-ho on the critically acclaimed Snowpiercer, an English-language production that received a North American release in 2014.
+Masterson's play Edith, about Woodrow and Edith Wilson, premiered at the Berkshire Theatre Festival in 2012.

 Masterson wrote the teleplay for the television movie, Killing Kennedy, which aired in November 2013 on the National Geographic Channel.

+Cowriting with Bong Joon-ho, Masterson adapted the French climate fiction graphic novel Le Transperceneige by Jacques Lob, Benjamin Legrand, and Jean-Marc Rochette into the film Snowpiercer, which was also released in 2013.